Not sure if UFC Gym is right for you?

 Potential Mitigations

-- Asking long-term franchisees about their experience under any previous ownership or brand name can provide valuable insights.
+- When a predecessor is disclosed, asking long-tenured franchisees about their experience under previous ownership can be insightful.

 Pattern of Litigation